MY APPROACH

 What experience do you have?

-How do I know when to stop therapy?
+What is the process and how do I know when to stop therapy?

-Therapy typically begins with more regular sessions as we build momentum.
-During your first session, we’ll talk about frequency and timing that best fit your needs.
 Some people come to therapy with a specific goal and choose to end once that goal has been met.
-Others find therapy becomes an ongoing part of their overall health and well-being, even as goals evolve over time.
+Others find therapy becomes an ongoing part of their overall health and well-being.

 Your confidentiality matters.
 Protecting your privacy is a core part of my ethical responsibility as a mental health professional and is essential to creating a space where you can share openly and honestly.